aws-samples/aws-appsync-calorie-tracker-workshop/0_NEPTUNE/README.md

 - An EC2 instance with Gremlin and Sparql clients installed.
 We will be using Gremlin traversal language to query the graph.
 - A **suggest-food-for-user** lambda function deployed in a VPC that provides food suggestions based on user activities and personal information such as BMI.

 In order to ease the workshop, we have created a CloudFormation template that deploys the above resources.
+Please note for this workshop, we will be using the **Ireland (eu-west-1)** region

 -----
 ## Deploy the Cloudformation Stack